Applied Sciences Campus Competition

 NYC Campus Implementation and Executive Education Center/Hotel Development

-U3A serves as the University’s real estate advisor, helping to shepherd Cornell NYC Tech successfully through New York City’s land use, design, and environmental review processes on an accelerated schedule with all final public approvals received in May 2013.
-In addition to classrooms and research space, the campus will accommodate up to 800,000 square feet of housing for students, faculty, and staff; 500,000 square feet of lab and office space for corporate research teams and other businesses; and a potential 200-room hotel conference center.
+U3A continues to serves as the University’s real estate advisor for its planned 2.1 million square-foot campus.
+U3A helped to shepherd Cornell NYC Tech successfully through New York City’s land use, design, and environmental review processes on an accelerated schedule with all final public approvals received in May 2013.
+In addition to more than 600,000 square feet of classrooms and research space, the campus will accommodate up to 800,000 square feet of housing for students, faculty, and staff; 500,000 square feet of lab and office space for corporate research teams and other businesses; an Executive Education Center; and a full- service 225-room hotel conference center.

-In 2012, U3A’s work focused on assisting the University to identify and select private development partners for the non-academic uses via a competitive process.
-U3A assisted Cornell to draft and issue Requests for Expressions of Interest for three Phase I buildings to the development community in June 2012.
-Requests for Proposals were issued to a selected group of respondents in November 2012.
-As part of Cornell’s third party development team, U3A assisted Cornell with the interviews and negotiations with Master Developer and Residential Developer candidates throughout early 2013.
-In June 2013, Cornell reached a preliminary deal with Forest City Ratner to be the Master Developer for the first phase of campus construction, with the selection of a joint venture between the Hudson Companies and the Related Companies following.
-U3A is now working with Cornell on a proposed Executive Education Center and hotel building.
-The campus has broken ground and is expected to open in the summer of 2017.
+Over the past three years, U3A’s work has focused on assisting the University to identify and select private development partners for the non-academic uses via a competitive process.
+U3A helped Cornell to draft and issue Requests for Expressions of Interest for three Phase I buildings to the development community in June 2012, followed by Requests for Proposals to finalists.
+U3A assisted Cornell with the interviews and negotiations with Master Developer and Residential Developer candidates throughout 2013.
+This culminated in the selection of Forest City Ratner as Master Developer and the joint venture of Hudson and the Related Companies as developer of the residential building for graduate students, faculty, and staff.
+U3A is currently helping Cornell to evaluate development options for the Executive Education Center and hotel buildings.
+The Cornell NYC Tech campus broke ground in January 2015 and is scheduled to open in the summer of 2017.